 Life as President

 Joaquin Balaguer served three nonconsecutive terms as President of the Dominican Republic.
 He was originally Vice President to Héctor Trujillo who was running for reelection.
 Three years later when Trujillo was forced to resign his position, Balquer took over as president.
 Together, dictator Ramfis Trujillo and Joaquin Balguer granted some civil liberties and lessened the censorship policies of the press.
-After a military riot, Balguer resigned the presidency, only to return for a second term in 1966 when he would serve 12 years.
+After a military riot, Balguer resigned the presidency, only to return for a second term in 1966 when he would serve 12 years consecutively and 22 years altogether.
 Balquer felt uneasy about the ignorance of democracy and human rights demonstrated by the current administration.
 There was little piece time between wars.
 During his second term, Balaguer restored finances, had more hospitals, schools, and other important building constructed.
 For his third term, Balaguer led infrastructure projects, including more highways, housing, schools, and more.
 Learning his lesson from the second term, he returned to the Trujillo government style.

 Life After being President